HeadlessHorseless/Headless-website/README.md

 # Headless-website
-website is under construction (i will probably never finish this lmao)
+website is under construction (i will probably never finish this)
 - main page (this page)
 - other pages:
 - [HeadlessHack](https://headlesshorseless.github.io/HeadlessHack/)